bh1xuw/rust-rocks/README.md

 ## Known bugs

-- Linking error under Linux
+### Linking error under Linux

 - rust-rocks exports rust functions to c++, so there are circular references while linking
 - GCC reuqire that you put the object files and libraries in the order that they depend on each other
 - Rust will not wrap user crates in `--start-group` and `--end-group`
 - So circular references will be errors.
 - Can be fixed by using `lld` as linker, `RUSTFLAGS="-C link-arg=-fuse-ld=lld"`
 - Can be fixed by manually organising link arguments
   - librocks, then librocks_sys, *then librocks again*

-- Minor memory leaks
+### Minor memory leaks

-  - Comparator
+- The raw pointers are created on the fly, should be impled via `lazy_static` and wrapped in trait objects
-  - CompactionFilter
+  - `ColumnFamilyOptions::comparator`: `const Comparator*`
-  - MergeOperator
+  - `ColumnFamilyOptions::compaction_filter`: `const CompactionFilter*`